ckgifford06/w2wSports/README.md

 ## Pages

 - **/** — Homepage.
 Top 10 matchups today, filterable by league, with live score polling every 30 seconds and a Live Now banner when a top game is in progress.
+Includes email signup.
 - **/calendar** — 7-Day Rivalry Calendar.
 Browse any day in the next week.
 Games load lazily per day — clicking a tab fetches that day's full schedule and ranks it instantly.
 - **/formula** — Explains the W2W scoring algorithm in detail.
 - **/about** — About the project and the team.
+- **/unsubscribe** — Removes a user from the daily digest.
+Linked from every email footer.

 ---